W1lsonTang/iDrive/README.md

 So I just finished an 8-page report and I'm pretty tired, so I'm keeping this README casual instead of super formal.
 If you want to run the demo, just execute `app.py`.

 I'm not a CS major (though I really really wish I was), so I did what I could.
 To be transparent: about 99% of the actual code came from CURSOR.
-The only part I really designed was the system architecture.
+The parts I really did were the system architecture, data collection.
 That said, I made a genuine effort to understand everything AI suggested like the model choices, training methods, etc..

 This was a really interesting course.
 Being able to use your imagination to design a project and then have AI help bring it to life is genuinely exciting.
 That part was really cool.